cloud-spotter/social_network/planning_design_recipes/two_table_design_recipe_social_network.md

-# Two Tables Design Recipe Template
+# Social Network - Two Tables Design Recipe Template

 _Copy this recipe template to design and create two related database tables from a specification._